Art & Design

 - An extensive collection ranging from paintings, photography and film to sculptures and ceramics

 The museum's main focus is on modern art and contemporary art

 The Yokohama Museum of Art is easily accessible by train from Tokyo or central Yokohama.

 The museum is a three-minute walk from Minatomirai Station on the Minatomirai Line and 10 minutes from Sakuragicho Station on the Keihin-Tohoku, Negishi, and subway lines.
 For those visiting from Tokyo, it takes about 30 minutes to reach Minatomirai Station from Shibuya on the Tokyu Toyoko Line.

 The collection's focus is on modern and contemporary art from the late-19th century onward.
 This is fitting, as Yokohama was a centre of exchange between East and West, from the port of Yokohama to the rest of the world and from the rest of the world to Yokohama.

 One piece of particular noteworthiness is "Commodore Perry Coming Ashore at Yokohama" by Peter B. W. Heine. as it depicts a critical event that helped determine the course of Japan's history.

 From Cézanne to Yoshitomo Nara

 Along with Western paintings, works are loosely grouped into six other categories: Western-style paintings by Japanese artists, Japanese-style nihonga paintings, prints, photographs and moving images, sculpture, and crafts.

 Throughout the year the gallery also hosts a number of temporary exhibits featuring works by some of Japan's and the world's most prestigious artists.
-The venue also acts as a site for the Yokohama Triennale.
+It is also one of the main venues for the Yokohama Triennale, which is held every three years.
 Check the museum website for all the details on upcoming shows.